-At times, the application of different valuation policies or treatment of expenses between pricing net asset values used for the subscription and redemption of units, and the accounting net asset values determined based on accounting policies adopted under the RAP 7 may result in differences between pricing net asset values and accounting net asset values.
+- At times, the application of different valuation policies or treatment of expenses between pricing net asset values used for the subscription and redemption of units, and the accounting net asset values determined based on accounting policies adopted under the RAP 7 may result in differences between pricing net asset values per unit and accounting net asset values per unit.
 Where the difference is considered material, a reconciliation of net assets attributable to unitholders per unit for issuing/redeeming units at the reporting date and the net assets attributable to unitholders per unit per the financial statements should be presented in the notes to the financial statements.
-An illustration of the disclosures on financial instruments is set out in Appendix 1.
+An illustration of the disclosures on financial instruments is set out in Appendix 1. - Where there are different classes of units, the investments of the unit trust remain as a single pool, and are not separately allocated to unit classes.
+Where there is a different fee structure for each class, such differences will be reflected in the price of each class and the proportion of the pool of investments attributable to each class.
+The price will determine the amount receivable or payable by the unit trust in respect of issues and cancellations of units.
+The share of the unit trust's net assets, the net asset attributable to unitholders of each unit in each class (at the beginning and end of the period) and the distributions attributable to each class should be included in the financial statements.
+The different rights and terms attached to each unit class, including the rights on winding-up and the policy for allocating taxation and distributable income, should be summarised in the notes to the financial statements.